modified on 3/25/23

 Chemistry at Interfaces

 We are proud of our international-compatible studies of interfaces and photocatalysts.
 Liquid-solid interfaces characterization with frequency-modulation AFM is one of the coming research issues.
 The other topic is photoinduced dynamics of water-splitting photocatalysts studied by time-resolved infrared and Raman spectroscopy.
 We are pleased to collaborate with researchers and students in applied chemistry, physics, geoscience, materials and mechanical engineering.
-PhD students are financially supported by the laboratory and university, two million yen per year for three yeas at most.
+PhD students are financially supported by the laboratory and university.
 Foreign students to promise much here in Kobe are welcome.
 See Study in Japan.

 What's Hot

-• Daichi Hosokawa, Meguru Murakami, Akitsu Sakata, and Ryo Yanagisawa have graduated.
+• Akitsu Sakata, Ryo Yanagisawa, Hajime Kita and Haduki Kenbishi have graduated.
 Congratulations!3

 • Oscillating AFM force curves, journal papers database